ikvk/ecs_pattern/README.rst

 * Minimize component change locations
 * Use event entities and event systems
 * In large projects, placing ECS objects by type is not convenient (components.py, systems.py ...).
 Group by responsibilities (movement.py ...)
+* Do not use methods in components and entities

 Releases
 --------